 In RAS mutated mCRC patients, retesting RAS mutational status may be considered upon evident failure of standard-of-care regimens.
-So far, the ideal point in time to perform RAS retesting is unclear, but data regarding testing in earlier lines is promising.
+To date, the ideal point in time to perform RAS retesting is unclear, but data regarding testing in earlier lines is promising.
 This strategy would allow different types of treatment in the continuum of care of a mCRC patient, as evidenced in our series.
-To further elucidate this question, prospective clinical trials are warranted.
+For further elucidation, prospective clinical trials are warranted.
 At this point, there are four prospective phase II trials ongoing; three of them are studying the efficacy of anti-EGFR therapy in Neo-RAS wt mCRC patients in earlier lines of treatment (the KAIROS trial[13], the ConVertix study[18] and the MoLiMoR study[11]).
 Before the publication of these results, our study evidenced the prevalence of Neo-RAS wt tumours in initially RAS-mutated mCRC, in a small subset of patients.
 It also validated the efficacy and safety of 2L anti-EGFR plus CT treatment in this subset of mCRC patients who converted to RAS wt at the time of first progression, translating a personalized and dynamic strategy.

-In conclusion, our case series evidenced that guiding the evolution of RAS mutations in mCRC by LB may provide an additional treatment line for Neo-RAS wt patients in advanced disease phases, in which the available therapeutic options are limited.
+In conclusion, our case series showed that guiding the evolution of RAS mutations in mCRC by LB may provide an additional treatment line for Neo-RAS wt patients in advanced disease phases, in which the available therapeutic options are limited.

 ACKNOWLEDGEMENTS